New Bongaigaon Junction railway station: History

-New railway track from New Bongaigaon to Guwahati was commissioned in 1984.
+A new railway track from New Bongaigaon to Guwahati was commissioned in 1984.

-Saraighat Bridge opened in 1962, initially carried a metre-gauge track, which was later replaced by broad gauge.
+Saraighat Bridge opened in 1962, initially carrying a metre-gauge track, which was later replaced by broad gauge.

 Electrification

 Electrification of the Barauni–Katihar–Guwahati line was sanctioned in 2008.
 In the document on Vision 2020 – A Blue Print for Railway Electrification Programme, in the list of ongoing projects the entire route km (836) is shown as balance work as on 1 April 2010.
 The entire electrification project is scheduled to be completed by 2022.

 Track doubling

-Doubling of the track between New Bongaigaon and Kamakhya via Rangia has been approved in the Railway Budget for 2013–14.
+Doubling of the track between New Bongaigaon and Kamakhya via Rangia was approved in the Railway Budget for 2013–14.
 A double-line track is there between Samuktala Road and New Bongaigaon.

 Amenities

 New Bongaigaon has two double-bedded retiring rooms, computerized railway reservation system, waiting room and vegetarian and non vegetarian food stalls.

 Workshop

 The Carriage and Wagon Workshop is located about 2 km west of New Bongaigaon railway station.
 It was set up in sixties and has maintenance, as well as manufacturing facilities.